Pediatric Graft Versus Host Disease Medication

 Purified concentrated gamma-globulin (primarily monomeric IgG) from hyperimmune horses immunized with human thymic lymphocytes.
 Mechanism of action is thought to be its effect on lymphocytes responsible in part for cell-mediated immunity and lymphocytes involved in cell immunity.

-Immunosuppressive action generally is similar to other antilymphocyte preparations.
+Immunosuppressive action generally is like other antilymphocyte preparations.
 However, they may differ qualitatively and/or quantitatively in extent to which they produce specific effects, in part because of factors such as source of antigenic material used, type of animal used to produce antiserum, and method of production.

 A hematologist or another physician with extensive experience must be involved in the administration and monitoring of antilymphocyte serum because of the many complications and adverse effects of this therapy.
 Dose and duration of therapy vary with different investigational protocols.